 Objectives, key results, and initiatives

-How do we define Objectives and Key Results (KR)?
 John Doerr’s formula helps you get the difference between these two.
-John Doerr is the person who invented OKR and shared his knowledge with Google.
+As you remember, John Doerr is the person who invented OKR and shared his knowledge with Google.
 Here’s his formula:

-Within the concept, the objective setting is based on its definition and our perception of an achieved objective.
-The objective should describe the target, and the key results are the parameters we will use to know if we have met the objective.
+Within the concept, the objective setting relies on its definition and our perception of an achieved objective.
+The objective should describe the target, and the key results are the parameters we will use to know if we have met the goal.
 Let’s look closer at the formula:

 Key results are an equally important part of the formula.
 They are decisive in whether an objective has been met or not.

-Another way to understand KRs is to ask the question: “If our goal is X, what will success look like?”
+Another way to understand KRs is to ask: “If our goal is X, what will success look like?”

 What should be the objectives?

 Objectives are catchy qualitative descriptions of what we want to achieve.
-Objectives should be concise, ambitious, inspiring, and engaging.
+Goals should be concise, ambitious, inspiring, and engaging.
 They must encourage and challenge the team.
-In this case, the whole company will have a better chance of achieving greater success.
+In this case, the whole company will have a better chance of achieving tremendous success.

 What are the “key results”?

-Key results are a set of parameters that we use to assess how close we have gotten to our objective.
-Each objective usually involves between 3 to 5 KRs.
+Key results are parameters that we used to assess how close we have gotten to our objective.
+Each objective usually involves between 3 and 5 KRs.
 If you pick more, the teams will find it hard to stay focused.
 Key results must be quantitative and measurable.

 - Key action-driven result.
 Success is measured in completed/not completed projects.